sagemath/sagewiki_to_gh-2022-10-10/dynamics/examples.md

 $ sage -combinat install
 }}}

-The latter installs a modified version of Sage.
+This installs a modified version of Sage.
 For more on what this command does or how to reverse it, you can read this [[http://wiki.sagemath.org/combinat/MercurialStepByStep|step by step tutorial]].

-=== Link to documentations and tutorials ===
+=== Link to documentation and tutorials ===

-To get introduced to Sage, look at the documentation on [[http://sagemath.org]]
+For an introduction to Sage, check the documentation at [[http://sagemath.org/]].

 === Using interval exchange transformations ===